Normal Growth and Development of Toddlers

 How can I help my toddler?

 - Give your child a variety of healthy foods each day.
 This includes fruits, vegetables, and protein, such as chicken, fish, and beans.
 Toddlers can be picky about what they eat.
 Do not force your child to eat.
-Give him water to drink.
+Give him or her water to drink.

 What are some safety tips?